Micpri/micpri.github.io/_posts/2021-08-06-Webscrape_Metjobs.md

 Next, these cleaned pickle files were written to a csv for easy interrogation.
 This resulted in an 80mb csv file (so not outrageous) of 10,887 entries.

-Each entry has a unique ID, date, email address, a country (taken from the email address domain) content (tokenized text), stems, lemmas and language (using XXX).
+Each entry has a unique ID, date, email address, a country (taken from the email address domain) content (tokenized text), stems, lemmas and language.

 # Analysis

 Now the fun bit.

 The two main questions I had were essentially; what are the jobs, including what skills or fields are popular; and where are the jobs, this includes not just physical location / country but also institution?
-(This of course is skewed towards academia due to the data source)
+(This of course is skewed towards academia due to the data source).

-Firstly, just by looking at the number of posts per month over time we can see the list is growing
+Firstly, just by looking at the number of posts per month over time we can see the list is growing.

 ![posts per month]({{ "/assets/webscrape_metjobs/posts per month.png" | absolute_url }})